Make Me Happier: Evoking Emotions Through Image Diffusion Models: Introduction

-With the rapid advancements in diffusion models, various effective text-to-image editing techniques have emerged \cite{kawar2023imagic,brooks2023instructpix2pix,ruiz2023dreambooth}.
+With the rapid advancements in diffusion models, various effective image editing techniques have emerged \cite{kawar2023imagic,brooks2023instructpix2pix,ruiz2023dreambooth}.
 However, these methods are not specifically tailored for understanding and identifying emotion-associated elements within images.
-To address this gap, we propose a competitive baseline (Large Model Series), concatenating multiple large language and vision models.
+To address this gap, we propose a competitive baseline called Large Model Series (LMS), concatenating multiple large language and vision models.
 This baseline first understands source images through image captioning, then generates emotion-prompted instructions using language models, and finally edits images prompted by these instructions with diffusion models.
-Upon comparison with existing methods through a series of human psychophysics experiments and four new quantitative evaluations, our end-to-end trained EmoEditor achieves outstanding image generation results.
-It effectively preserves the structural coherence and semantic consistency wtih the source images while eliciting the target emotion of human viewers.

-To obtain training data for emotion-evoked image generation, we establish a dataset curation pipeline and introduce the first large-scale EmoPair dataset, comprising approximately 340,000 pairs of images annotated with emotion-conditioned editing instructions.
-Unlike existing datasets on visual emotion analysis \cite{mikels2005emotional,machajdik2010affective,you2016building,peng2015emotion6,yang2023emoset}, which assign emotion labels to individual images for classification, our dataset provides paired images annotated with source and target emotion labels.
+Upon comparison with existing methods through a series of human psychophysics experiments and a new quantitative evaluation, our end-to-end trained EmoEditor achieves outstanding image generation results.
+It effectively preserves the structural coherence and semantic consistency with the source images while eliciting the target emotion of human viewers.
+To obtain training data for this task, we establish a dataset curation pipeline and introduce the first large-scale EmoPair dataset, comprising approximately 340,000 pairs of images annotated with emotion-conditioned editing instructions.
+Unlike existing datasets on visual emotion analysis \cite{mikels2005emotional,peng2015emotion6,yang2023emoset}, which assign emotion labels to individual images for classification, our dataset provides paired images annotated with source and target emotion labels.